FDA chief to depart after Trump signed off on ousting him

 (CNN) — Food and Drug Administration Commissioner Marty Makary is leaving the Trump administration, according to three people familiar with the situation, after President Donald Trump signed off on a plan to fire him last week.

+Trump is expected to appoint Kyle Diamantas, a deputy commissioner who heads the agency’s food program, as acting FDA chief, according to two people familiar with the decision.
+Trump later confirmed that Makary was leaving and that he had tapped Diamantas in a Truth Social post.

-Makary’s resignation means Trump will now need to fill yet another vacancy in the top ranks of the US Health and Human Services Department.
+Still, Makary’s resignation means Trump will now need to fill yet another vacancy — the eventual permanent pick requires Senate confirmation — in the top ranks of the US Health and Human Services Department.
 The administration already lacks a permanent leader atop the Centers for Disease Control and Prevention and a permanent surgeon general, who traditionally serves as the nation’s top doctor.

+A source familiar with Makary’s departure said it was largely due to disagreements over the vape issue.
+“He doesn’t want to approve youth-appealing flavors, but has been forced to by the powers that be,” the person said.

 Makary’s departure comes one day before he was set to testify about the FDA’s proposed budget before the Senate Appropriations Committee.